Pravetz/sfml-eu4-revolutionary_flag-template/README.md

 ./main (ID) (ID) (ID) (SAVE_INT)

 ID means color code from 0 to 16, which is used by 3 stripes on the flag.
 SAVE_INT is a value from 0 to 1.
-0 means that generated flag will not be saved to a file, 1 means that it will be saved as flag.png
+0 means that generated flag will not be saved to a file, 1 means that it will be saved as (id) (id) (id).png

 # LIST OF THE IDs:
 ```